Click for "Microbes After Hours" videos

 (Click on any of the images above to access a gallery viewer)

-I'm a microbiology PhD student at North Carolina State University who finds microbes continually fascinating.
+I'm a microbiology PhD from North Carolina State University who finds microbes continually fascinating.
 I'm working on ways to see just how good for us bacteria can be, and in order to share my enthusiasm for discoveries made by others or myself, I created BacterioFiles.

 Back in early 2009 when science podcasts first caught my interest, I looked around to see if I could find any up-to-date podcasts that were focused on microbiology.
 There were a few, but they mostly seemed to focus on the negative aspects of bacteria or viruses that cause disease.
 I wanted news about how important bacteria and other microbes are, in our bodies, in the environment, and even in our technology, as well as how interesting and diverse they can be.
 So my path was clear: I had to fill the niche.